Denver Public Schools: Senior high schools

+Charter schools

 Student demographics

-In the 2016-2017 school year, 92,331 students were enrolled in 207 Denver Public Schools consisting of 8 Early Childhood Education or K-12 schools, 92 elementary, 18 ECE-8 or K-8, 34 middle, 12 schools with grades 6-12, and 44 traditional high schools.
+In the 2016–2017 school year, 92,331 students were enrolled in 207 Denver Public Schools consisting of 8 Early Childhood Education or K-12 schools, 92 elementary, 18 ECE-8 or K-8, 34 middle, 12 schools with grades 6-12, and 44 traditional high schools.

-71.7 percent (62,977) of public school students qualified for free or reduced price lunch in the 2013-2014 school year.
+71.7 percent (62,977) of public school students qualified for free or reduced price lunch in the 2013–2014 school year.

-There are 11,932 employees of DPS; 4,329 of them are teachers.
+There were 11,932 employees of DPS; 4,329 of them were teachers.

 Race

 Although Denver is more than 52 percent non-Hispanic white, minority groups represent double the regular Denver population.
 The reason for this has been white flight over the past few decades and extremely strong Hispanic school-age growth due to relatively high birth rates.
 The predominant heritage in the Denver Public School system is Mexican American.
 Denver has a high Hispanic percentage of roughly 32%, and they are a majority in the public school system.